hhotdong/math/logic/README.md

 </details>

-<details><summary>Bicondition</summary>
+<details><summary>Biconditional</summary>

-  - Given two propositions P and Q. If P implies Q and Q implies P, written $\Leftrightarrow$, corresponds to the phrase “if and only if” or “iff” for short.
+  - It is written $\Leftrightarrow$, corresponds to the phrase “if and only if” or “iff” for short.
 So P $\Leftrightarrow$ Q is true when both P and Q have the same truth value, otherwise it is false.

 | P   | Q   | P $\Leftrightarrow$ Q |
 | :-: | :-: | :-:                   |